 Altera® Quartus® II or Xilinx® ISE is required.
 See product documentation for HDL Coder or HDL Verifier for the specific software versions required.

 The following MathWorks® tools are required to use FIL or FPGA Turnkey.

 To use an FPGA development board, make sure that you have the following FPGA resources:

 Clock: An external clock connected to the FPGA is required.
 The clock can be differential or single-ended.
 The accepted clock frequency is from 5 MHz to 300 MHz.
 When used with FIL, there are additional requirements to the clock frequency (see Ethernet Connection Requirements for FPGA-in-the-Loop).

 Reset: An external reset signal connected to the FPGA is optional.
 When supplied, this signal functions as the global reset to the FPGA design.

-JTAG download cable: A JTAG download cable that connects host PC and FPGA board is required for the FPGA programming.
+JTAG download cable: A JTAG download cable that connects host computer and FPGA board is required for the FPGA programming.
 The FPGA must be programmable using Xilinx iMPACT or Altera Quartus II.

 Supported Ethernet PHY Device.
 On the FPGA board, the Ethernet MAC is implemented in FPGA.
 An Ethernet PHY chip is required to be on the FPGA board to connect the physical medium to the Media ACcess (MAC) layer in the FPGA.

-Note: When programming the FPGA, HDL Verifier assumes that there is only one download cable connected to the Host PC.
+When programming the FPGA, HDL Verifier assumes that there is only one download cable connected to the Host computer.
 It also assumes that the FPGA programming software automatically recognizes the cable.
 If not, use FPGA programming software to program your FPGA with the correct options.